AztecProtocol/engineering-designs/docs/faucets/dd.md

 - Core contract dev : 1-2 days
   - build fee asset handler
-  - build upgrade payload to set the fee asset owner to be the handler
+  - build staking asset handler
   - tests
 - discord bot dev : 1-2 days
-  - less time if there is already an aztec node it can use to verify challenge responses
 - run upgrade : <0.5 days

 Total: 3-5 days

 ## Introduction

-We need to limit the amount of fee asset tokens to avoid DOS at the transaction/p2p/throughput level of the network, and limit gate access to the validator set to avoid DOS due to bad validators.
+We are not concerned about the DOS risk of someone holding a large amount of fee asset and flooding the network with transactions: the node and p2p layer should be able to handle this; controlling the production of fee asset needs only to prevent infinite minting (and thus a DOS against the users of the network).

+We _are_ concerned about the DOS risk of someone adding a large number of bad validators to the set; we want to limit the rate at which validators can be added to the set, and make some reasonable effort to ensure they have access to an active aztec node.

 ## Interface